Paibok: The Fearsome Foursome

-Paibok survived the battle and recovered Lyja's body.
-Seeking revenge on the Fantastic Four, he encountered Devos the Devastator, another alien who had clashed with them, and the two formed an alliance.
-Devos was able to revive Lyja, and Paibok and Devos altered Lyja's genetic structure, granting her the power of flight and the ability to project lethal energy blasts.
-Together, the three traveled to Earth to battle the Fantastic Four again.
+Paibok survives the battle and recovers Lyja's body.
+Seeking revenge on the Fantastic Four, he encounters Devos the Devastator, another alien who had clashed with them, and the two form an alliance.
+Devos is able to revive Lyja, and Paibok and Devos alter Lyja's genetic structure, granting her the power of flight and the ability to project lethal energy blasts.
+Together, the three travel to Earth to battle the Fantastic Four again.

-Arriving on earth, they isolated and attacked the Human Torch in New York City, forcing him to use his Nova Flame against them — a move which then led to his arrest for damage to the surroundings.
-A second attack confused and aggravated the situation, leaving the Human Torch a fugitive from the police.
-Alongside Devos and Lyja, Paibok witnessed the battle between the Fantastic Four and an alternate Fantastic Four.
-Paibok was betrayed by Lyja when she again joined the conflict and abandoned Paibok and sided with the Fantastic Four.
-Alongside Devos, Paibok attacked the Human Torch during his trial.

-Undeterred, Paibok and Devos recruited new allies — Klaw and Huntara — and the quartet continued their attacks on the Fantastic Four, becoming known as the Fearsome Foursome.
-Eventually they were able to capture their foes (including Lyja) and returned to the Skrull Throneworld to present the captives to the Empress.
+Arriving on earth, the three attack the Human Torch in New York City, forcing him to attack them — a move which leads to his arrest for damage to the surroundings.
+A second attack aggravates the situation, leaving the Human Torch a fugitive from the police.
+Lyja later abandons Paibok and sides with the Fantastic Four.
+Undeterred, Paibok and Devos recruit new allies — Klaw and Huntara — and continue their attacks on the Fantastic Four, becoming known as the Fearsome Foursome.
+Eventually, they capture the Fantastic Four and return to the Skrull Throneworld to present them to the Empress.

-Paibok's triumph was short-lived, though — once on Throneworld he discovered that Devos was a wanted criminal, a renegade with a price on his head and an entire world under his command.
-Devos promptly summoned his troops, took personal command of his flagship (the Death Cruiser) and attempted to destroy Throneworld.
-The Empress blamed Paibok for this and repaid him by ordering his death.
+Once on Throneworld, Paibok discovers that Devos is a wanted criminal and fugitive.
+Devos promptly summons his troops, takes personal command of his flagship (the Death Cruiser) and attempts to destroy Throneworld.
+The Empress blames Paibok for this and orders him killed.
+Paibok personally confronts Devos, with both being presumed dead when the ship is damaged and falls into subspace.

-Seeking to redeem himself, Paibok made his way on board the Death Cruiser and confronted Devos.
-The ship's stardrive was damaged during their confrontation and the cruiser fell into subspace — Devos and Paibok were both believed lost along with the ship.

 Freakshow

-Paibok somehow escaped from subspace and struck a deal with Centaurian scientists to enhance his powers.
-Their treatment succeeded — but also affected his appearance, leaving him in a ombie-like form.
-Still viewed as a traitor, he fled to Earth and assembled a band of Skrull renegades.

-Disguised as Paul Balk, the owner of a traveling freakshow, Paibok located and tried to capture an immature Watcher, a plan that led to clashes with the Thing and a band of Kree.
-The attempt failed and he was captured by the Kree, who left Earth shortly afterwards with Paibok as their prisoner.
+Paibok escapes from subspace and makes a deal with Centaurian scientists to enhance his powers.
+Still viewed as a traitor, he flees to Earth and assembles a band of Skrull renegades.
+Disguised as Paul Balk, the owner of a traveling freakshow, Paibok attempts to capture a young Watcher, which leads to him battling the Thing and a band of Kree.
+Paibok is captured by the Kree, who leave Earth shortly afterwards with him as their prisoner.